 There are so many people who represent themselves falsely in the name of Kriya Yoga.
 They want to portray themselves as true Masters but verily, they have nothing to offer. - Panchanon BhattacharyaPanchanon (Panchanan) Bhattacharya (1853-1919), a follower of Shyama Lahiri, compares such people to crocodiles in the Ganges river.
 Some such crocodiles are 6-7 metres long.

-Panchanon (also written Panchanan) Bhattacharya (1853-1919) was a disciple of Lahiri Mahasaya, who taught followers to spend up to very much time on the pranayama techniques of kriya yoga.
-Bhattacharya helped to spread Lahiri Mahasaya's teachings through his Arya Mission Institution that was set up around 1885, after Lahiri Mahasaya first had agreed to initiate him in Kriya if he renounced his sannyas vows and returned to a householder life.
+Panchanon Bhattacharya taught followers to spend time on the pranayama techniques of kriya yoga.
+Bhattacharya helped to spread Lahiri Mahasaya's teachings through the Arya Mission Institution that was set up around 1885.
+This was after Lahiri Mahasaya had agreed to initiate him in Kriya if he renounced his sannyas vows and returned to his wife and a householder's life.
 Bhattacharya did, was initiated, and then worked as a flower seller.
-Many disciples initiated by Sri Lahiri Mahasaya came to Panchanon for instruction on advanced kriyas.
+Many disciples initiated by Sri Lahiri Mahasaya were sent by him to Panchanon for instruction on advanced kriyas.

-The page references that follow are to Inner Victory, and gist and paraphrases too.
-Direct quotations by Lahiri are interspersed.
+The page references that follow are to Inner Victory as translated by Swami Satyeswarananda (1987), and gist and paraphrases too.

 The naughty and very childish and egotistic are in for being routed. [cf. 123]